IMZolin/IMZolin/README.md

 ### I am a student at university from Saint-Petersburg, Russia - SPbPU (Peter the Great St.Petersburg Polytechnic University).

 - 🔥 I’m currently working on my own website, some personal pet projects and some projects at the university.
-- I'm currently interesting data science(particularly machine learning) data base and web development.
+- ✨I'm currently interesting data science(particularly machine learning), data base and web development.
-- 🌱 I’m currently learning Python, SQL, Java, Java Script.
+- 🌱 I’m currently learning Spring, Python, SQL, Java, Java Script.
 - 📫 How to reach me: email: zolin5269@gmail.com or telegram https://telegram.me/zolin5269
 - ⚡ Fun fact: I like to play the piano, take pictures and travel, play chess, running.
 ___